Audible Alternatives

 Other Alternatives to Audible We Recommend

-Google Play – Did you know that Google Play Books and Audible won’t let you buy books in-app because then a percentage of their sales need to go to Apple or Samsung?
+Google Play – Did you know that Google Play Books and Audible won’t let you buy books in-app because then a percentage of their sales needs to go to Apple or Samsung?
 Annoying, right?
 That’s why I generally don’t use this app unless a publishing house has gifted me a free audiobook version.
 If that hang-up doesn’t bother you, check this app out!

-Apple Books – If you are all for streamlining your devices, Apple Books is built into your iOs phone and keeps all your audiobooks in one place.
+Apple Books – If you are all for streamlining your devices, Apple Books is built into your iOS phone and keeps all your audiobooks in one place.
 Each book is generally in the $14.99 – $16.99 range, but they also highlight a selection of $9.99 books each month.

 Book of the Month – While Book of the Month has been around for decades, they have recently launched an audiobook option as well.
 It utilizes the same BOTM app that users use monthly to pick their books.
 BOTM works by offering a selection of 5-7 curated books each month.
 For $13.99 a month, you can get a credit and select one of their books in Hardback OR audiobook format.
 Additional books can be purchased in either format and if you are unhappy with the selections, you can simply skip the month and roll over the credit.